scott-820/gifting-hat/README.md

 #### \_\_init__(self, namePairs, crossGift=False, spousalGift=False)
 The \_\_init__ method will build a GiftHat() object and from the namePairs dictionary input and then:
 * Construct a participants list -
-    * Makes a true copy of the dictionary passed in during initialization so that it can be extended as part of the initialization process, as described next.
 * Extend self.namePairs to contain bi-directional pairings -
     * For example: if key-value pair "A" : "B" is contained in namePairs originally, then key-value pair "B" : "A" will be added to the namePairs dictionary.
 This step simplifies the algorithm used in the getGiftingPairs() method to create the gifting list.